Jher873/Jher873.github.io/index.md

 ---
-layout: defualt
+layout: default  # Fixed typo from 'defualt' to 'default'
 title: Home
 ---

 # Justin M Hernandez
 This is a simple and clean GitHub Pages theme built with Jekyll.